outdreamer/build-a-cure/docs/tasks/vectorize_info_problem.md

           - testing for obviousness of an argument:
             - 'obvious' math structure definition route:
               - if an argument can be made by connecting a line to complete a shape, that's an "adjacent" change, and it can be considered obvious using this math structural definition route

+      - another example:
+        - relevance: info that is useful for a defined/structured input intent
+          - implied in this definition, specifically the 'defined' part, where the structure of the input intent definition determines what can fit it, is the concept of 'focus', which has a 'filter' structure, meaning only some info will be relevant to the input intent, and other info needs to have the filter definition structure applied

     - example of a vertex of a structure, like vertex vectors
       - the integrating structure organizing these structure formats (alternate, identifying) of a structure (vector) forms a complete description of a vertex, which can be indexed on a vertex vector space